 Unfortunately though, it does happen – to 1 in 4 women.

 And it happened to me in 2017.

 My third baby lost his heartbeat at 9 weeks gestation.
-My body didn’t recognize this loss until the 14th week, after we had publicly announced at 12 weeks.
+My body didn’t recognize this loss until the 14th week…after we had publicly announced the pregnancy at 12 weeks.